– New 2018 Hyundai Creta facelift might hit showrooms in May 2018.

 |Maximum||Above Rs 15 lakh|

-Hyundai hasn’t revealed anything officially about the Creta facelift, but it is expected to share some of its features from the Brazilian or Chinese-spec models.
-Another major change to the offered could be the new infotainment system and added features.
+Hyundai hasn’t revealed anything officially about the Creta facelift, but it will share some of its features from the Brazilian or Chinese-spec models.
+Another major change will be in the form of new infotainment system and added features.
 With these changes, the SUV could receive slight bump in price.
 While the base version of the SUV is expected to be priced at Rs 10 lakh, the top-end model could cost around Rs 15 lakh.
+Read – Hyundai Ioniq Hybrid Might Debut at 2018 Auto Expo